rafaelsouzaf/denk-library/README.md

 Next step:

   - Unit tests.
   - OAuth?
-Basic Auth is bad, but maybe OAuth is too much for now.
+The current Basic Auth is bad, but maybe OAuth is too much for now.

 ### Docker (Postgres and PgAdmin4)